How to dispute your tuition

 To file a dispute, first you must drop the class (or classes) you wish to dispute or else formally withdraw from IUPUI.
 Before your dispute can be considered, all dropped classes must have a grade of W. (For more info on grade changes, please visit https://studentcentral.iupui.edu/grades-progress/grade-changes/index.html).
 Next, submit a tuition dispute form along with the required documentation and your personal statement.

-The dispute process takes about forty-five days (longer if you’re missing documentation).
+The dispute process takes about three weeks (longer if you’re missing documentation).
 We may request additional documentation.

 We’ll notify you by email or mail after a decision has been made.
 If we approve your petition, your tuition and fees will be automatically adjusted.